 Nico and I bumped into each other occasionally, and I considered him a good guy until the night he hit on me.
 We were in our community center, and for some reason we could speak freely around each other comfortably.
 I thought we were platonic, and I didn't want any news of me being a lush spread around the neighborhood.
 Everyone was dating someone, and even the tourists wanted to have fun, and even though it was probably commented on, I tried not to have my business spread around.
 So I told Nico I wasn't interested.
 He tried to convince me by saying it was a free love community, but I told him to go find free love somewhere else.
 Like any rejected drunk person would be, Nico was pretty offended, and I left thinking I had ruined another friendship, and hoping for a little more romance.

 So I went for it and we turned out very similar, and he was spontaneous, passionate, and open about his past.
 We played guitar and swam, went hiking, and even roadtripped to San Francisco and Monterey.
 Most of the time we worked opposite shifts, so I would only see him after 11 p.m. when we would try to find privacy in the moonlight, night climb, or hangout with friends.
 I was basically sharing the tent with Justin and Jocelyn, and after a few months, Nico and I finally moved in together.
 Even though it was fast, and I totally hated leaving my wonderful roommates, I wanted to spend every second with this person who I couldn't believe was so much like me, even though he was raised in an opposite culture.
+For months we dated and didn’t have each other’s phone number, simply because we spent so much time together.
 He even carried me to the valley hospital when I fell and sprained my ankle bouldering, and took care of me as I healed.
 We would see each other at work, but my managers didn't appreciate the public displays of affection interfering with standing at the register.
 Numerous people told me it was a fling, but despite their warnings, we've been together since he asked me to be his girlfriend, changing my life under a radiant supermoon, on my birthday in the summer 2014.

 By the end of summer, everyone was worn out.
 My friends were heading back to reality for the winter and I finally had to start thinking about what my degree would be used for, and to be honest, I was also freaked out at the serious relationship I found and what it entailed, being completely open and honest with someone.
 In the orientation, several jokes were made about the strange questions heard while working in the park, out of fear of bears or other animals, or strange preconceived notions about how the park is run for accessibility.
 The stories were all true; I was asked how to drive to the top of Half Dome, how or at what time do we turn the waterfalls on and off, why the animals weren't trained better, why I wasn't more careful hiking.
 I was wary from the hours of standing, serving an endless line of customers, without thank or our required breaks, and then scolded and profiled for my poor attitude towards managers.
 I was tired of low quality food, and watching the beautiful place I had grown to love being exploited.
 The roads in and out of the valley are crowded freeways, and destroyed a perfect place for the desire to make it accessible for all who can pay to see it.
 Farther west is the Hetch Hetchy Reservoir, which would be almost identical to Yosemite Valley if the dam hadn't plugged the gorge.
 Then there is the rest of California, flooded in consumerism and commercialism, superficial happiness amid all the forward thinkers, along with pesticides, offshore drilling, wildfires, trafficking, and other extravagance.